wp-plugins/8tracks-shortcode/readme.txt

 = Is there any practical reason to change this? =

 Some themes render the "<iframe>" that the HTML5 player uses strangely, and then nothing plays.
 In these cases, fallback to Flash is the preferred option.
+Additionally, Flash is conspicuously absent on many Apple products.
+HTML5 is not. :)

 Also, Queen wrote a catchy song about Flash, but so far nothing about HTML5.

 == Changelog ==